-If you’re into PC gaming, chances are that you already know of PUBG (PlayerUnknown’s Battlegrounds), but there’s another player in town and it’s Fortnite, or to be precise, Fortnite Battle Royale!
-PUBG is developed by Bluehole and based on the Unreal Engine 4 game engine, which the creators of Fortnite, the team behind Epic Games, also own and uses to develop Fortnite.
+If you’re into PC gaming, chances are that you already know PUBG (PlayerUnknown’s Battlegrounds), but there’s another player in town and it’s Fortnite, or to be precise, Fortnite Battle Royale!
+PUBG is developed by Bluehole and based on the Unreal Engine 4 game engine, which the creators of Fortnite, the team behind Epic Games, also own and use to develop Fortnite.

 - Well Optimized

 - Easy To Spot Enemies